Do AI Companies Make Good on Voluntary Commitments to the White House?: Introduction

-But policy initiatives that rely on companies to take voluntary action have a number of pitfalls.
-Voluntary measures do not come with penalties for noncompliance, meaning that companies may choose to not participate, claim they are participating but not implement the government's recommendations, only partially implement the measures, or implement the measures in ways that are opaque or not verifiable.
-Well-intentioned companies may have difficulty complying because voluntary measures are less likely to move markets and reorganize supply chains, meaning that measures that require coordinated action may be less likely to succeed if voluntary.
-Voluntary measures often lack any mechanism for monitoring implementation, presenting a potential loophole for noncompliance \cite{aragoncorreaeffects}.
-A company's statement that it will adhere to voluntary measures can give the illusion that the company is taking significant action to responsibly develop and deploy AI systems while it does not in fact carry out its commitments.
+But policy initiatives that rely on companies to voluntarily take action have a number of pitfalls.
+Voluntary measures do not come with penalties for noncompliance, meaning that companies may choose to not participate, claim they are participating but not implement the government's recommendations, opt for partial implementation, or implement recommendations in ways that are opaque or not verifiable.
+Well-intentioned companies may have difficulty complying because voluntary measures are less likely to move markets and reorganize supply chains, meaning that measures requiring coordinated action may be less likely to succeed if voluntary.
+Voluntary measures often lack any mechanism for monitoring implementation, presenting a potential loophole for noncompliance \cite{aragoncorrea2020effects}.
+A company's public commitment that it will adhere to voluntary measures can give the illusion that the company is taking significant action to responsibly develop and deploy AI systems while it does not in fact make any changes.